-The MCFC offers a license area that can be used by the Province to test ecotourism revenue streams.
+The MCFC offers a license area that can be used to test ecotourism revenue streams on Crown land in Nova Scotia.
 The proposed campground development can accommodate overflow from Kejimkujik National Park and Historic Site, and provide accessible camping to families who may not be able to afford the additional costs of camping in a National Park.
 The MCFC is located in a region that is well suited to recreation, sharing property boundaries with the Tobeatic Wilderness Area, the Medway Lakes Wilderness Area (MLWA) and Kejimkujik.
 We are in a position to offer services that may not be permitted in protected areas and facilitate access for these neighbouring lands.